Train on a professionally accredited translation course.

 1 year full-time, 2 years part-time

-Our Masters in Translation Studies is recognised all over the world for its academic quality, its innovative approach to translation, and its relevance.
+Our Masters in Translation Studies is recognized all over the world for its academic quality, its innovative approach to translation, and its relevance.
 Our students go on to successful international careers in professional translation and interpreting, academic research, diplomacy, business, journalism, and cultural entrepreneurship.
-They acquire mastery of several languages and vital expertise and experience in transcultural understanding.
+They also go into professions unrelated to translation and interpreting, having acquired mastery of several languages alongside valuable expertise and experience in transcultural understanding.

 We teach our students to analyse translation as a profession, an academic discipline, and a wider set of cultural practices.
 In whichever direction our students choose to develop critical and research skills, our MA helps them to become better readers, listeners, communicators, and thinkers.

 We offer our students an outstanding range of work placements from which to gain highly relevant professional experience.
-These placements take our students into the European Commission and other international institutions; into museums and galleries; and into many other parts of the culture, heritage, and creative sectors.
-Wherever they go, our students blaze a trail for future cohorts, creating a network of MA in TS graduates to which you will belong.
+These placements take our students into the European Commission and other international institutions, into museums and galleries, and into many other parts of the culture, heritage, and creative sectors.
+Wherever they go, our students blaze a trail for future cohorts, creating a dynamic network of Durham Translation graduates across the world.

 The MA in Translation Studies (MATS) is a one-year (12-month) full-time or two-year (24-month) part-time course (180 credits, corresponding to 90 ECTS).